W34K3D/W34K3D/Python Documentation.md

 $ dog
 ```
 Lists are **mutable**.
-This means you can change their values even after they've  been created.
+&nbsp; This means you can change their values even after they've  been created.

 ```py
 products = ["apples", "oranges", "bananas"]